 This section on committees lists the duties of officers and committees of Newtown Friends Meeting as of March 2020.
 Committee descriptions can now be found under each individual committee.
 The Meeting may, from time to time, appoint additional committees, ad hoc committees or task groups, revise the duties of standing committees, or lay committees down.

 It is the policy of Newtown Friends Meeting that no member of any committe may serve more than three consecutive full terms.
 A minimum of two years must elapse before being eligible to be reappointed to that committee.
 Monthly Meeting sets the term limits for appointments.

-Committee clerks are chosen by the committees with assistance from Nominating Committee when needed.
+Committee clerks are chosen by the committees with assistance from Nominating Committee if needed.
 Clerks are responsible for scheduling and conducting meetings, ensuring that the tasks of the committee are completed, and that the committee page is kept up to date.
 Clerks are expected to attend All Clerks meetings, and report to Monthly Meeting as needed; at least annually.
 The annual report should be posted to the committee web page.
 They should ensure that their committee is prepared to host Friendly First on their scheduled month and that new members of the committee are welcomed and oriented.
 Clerks should keep minutes for committee meetings in an electronic file and pass these—and other committee materials– along to the next clerk.
 Important paper documents should be scanned in the electronic file and kept in the meeting office.
 Clerks should report key decisions and recommendations to business meeting, which enables them to be recorded in the meeting minutes for permanent record.

 Schedule of committee annual reports and Friendly First meal hosting can be found in the Newsletter.